-Our favorite Pepper Jelly recipe is sweet and spicy (adjust heat to your preference) and delicious spooned over cream cheese, served with crackers for dipping.
-I’ve also included instructions for canning and freezing.
+Our favorite Pepper Jelly recipe is sweet with a hint of spice, and delicious served over cream cheese, with crackers for dipping.
+You can freeze it, or can it, and it’s great for gifting.

 Ingredients Needed: